 Be advised that certification requirements can change at any time according to mandates of the State Teacher Certification Board or the Illinois Legislature.
 Advising you receive will reflect these mandates and may, with little notice, necessitate changes in a student’s course of study.

-In addition to your required course of study, you may choose to fulfill requirements for additional state endorsements, which allow you to teach in additional areas.
-Endorsements frequently earned by our graduates include the following: middle school, foreign language, theater, and Teaching English as a Second Language (TESOL).
-Satisfying requirements for endorsements include either completion of a minor or completion of select courses.
-In addition, a student must pass the state content test associated with the endorsement.
-If you wish to add the middle school endorsement, which will change your certification from grades 9-12 to 6-12, you must complete two additional courses, C&I 233.01 and PSY 302 .
-These courses may be taken at any time.
+In addition to your required course of study, you may choose to fulfill requirements for additional state endorsements, which allow you to teach in other areas.
+Endorsements frequently earned by our graduates include the following: foreign language, theater, and Teaching English as a Second Language (TESOL).
+Satisfying requirements for endorsements includes either completion of a minor or completion of select courses.
+In addition, a student must pass the state Content Test associated with the endorsement.
 Realize that if you choose to fulfill requirements for a state endorsement, your graduation date will be delayed.

 If you have any questions on the endorsements, contact the English Education Academic Advisor.